Getting Started

 Example for Multiple Sites

-To get multiple sites, the daily_reports
+To get multiple sites, the daily_reports example would change to be as

 follows: